microsoft/vscode-languageserver-protocol-foldingprovider/protocol.foldingProvider.md

 export interface FoldingRange {

 	/**
-	 * The start line number of the folding range.
-The first line will stay visible, all folloing lines, including the end line will be folded.
+	 * The zero-based line number from where the folded range starts.
 	 */
 	startLine: number;

 	/**
-	 * The end line number.
-The last line will be hidden.
+	 * The zero-based character from where the folded range starts.
+If not defined, defaults to the length of the start line.
 	 */
+	startColumn?: number;

+	/**
+	 * The line number (0-based) where the foled range ends.
+	 */
 	endLine: number;

+	/**
+	 * The  zero-based character before the folded range ends.
+If not defined, defaults to the length of the end line.
+	 */
+	endColumn?: number;

 	/**
 	 * The type of folding range.